yiranvang/TransCenter_official/readme.md

 **Note:**
 - The results can be slightly different depending on the running environment.
-- Knowing the work is under review, we might keep updating the results in the near future.
+- We might keep updating the results in the near future.

 ## Acknowledgement